 The Bombing of the Rotunda of Mosta in WW2

-During WW2, a half tonne bomb landed on the dome during a service containing 300 people, but it didn’t go off or injure anyone inside.
+During WW2, a half tonne bomb landed on the Mosta dome i Malta during a service containing 300 people, but it didn’t go off or injure anyone inside.
 In fact, three bombs targeted and landed on the Church: two bounced off and one did not detonate.
 The locals see this as a miracle.
 The authorities disposed of the bomb that never went off and blew it up in the countryside where it would not harm anyone.